oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 Setup engine again, select yes when prompted to use dwh, and input above database credentials.

-When product is successfully set up, execute the ovirt-engine service:
+When product is successfully set up, follow instruction within the ovirt-engine development environment and start the ovirt-engine service.

-      $ $HOME/ovirt-engine/share/ovirt-engine/services/ovirt-engine/ovirt-engine.py start

-and
+Then start the dwh service by the following command:

       $ $HOME/ovirt-engine/share/ovirt-engine-dwh/services/ovirt-engine-dwhd/ovirt-engine-dwhd.py start